Gdarthsid/QuITO-Version-1/examples/Bryson Denham/README.md

 options.plot = 2;
 ```
 ### Results
-Now in order to solve the optimization problem and observe the results, we run the main file **main.m**.
+Finally, in order to solve the optimization problem and observe the results, we run the main file **main.m**.
-First, we fetch the problem and options, solve the resultant NLP with,
+We fetch the problem and options and consequently solve the resultant NLP:
 ```matlab
 %% Set-up and solve problem